jutraim/niri-caelestia-shell/README.md

     cmake --build build
     cmake --install build
     ```
-    It's trying to install into system paths (/usr/lib/caelestia/...),
+    It's trying to install into system paths (`/usr/lib/caelestia/...`),
     so grab the necessary permissions or use sudo while installing.

+    If you get `VERSION is not set and failed to get from git` error, that means I forgot to tag version.
+You can do `git tag 1.1.1` to work around it :)

 ### 🔃 Updating
 You can update by running `git pull` in `$XDG_CONFIG_HOME/quickshell/niri-caelestia-shell`.